Latest Update: August 2019

 Fine Art, High Fashion, Commercial Kit

 This is all I’ll say about the GFX→ for now.
-The people who need medium format for their fine art landscapes, high fashion or commercial shoots already know who they are and have their orders placed.
+The people who need medium format for their fine art landscapes, high fashion or commercial shoots already know who they are.
 This is not a camera for everyone, or most or even many.
-It may be downright inexpensive for medium format, but it’s still almost 4 times the cost of an X-T2, which is the ideal camera for the overwhelming majority of my readers.
+It may be downright inexpensive for medium format, but it’s still almost 4 times the cost of a top of the line X Series.

 My (Indespensible) Kit

-I suppose the only kit left worth mentioning is my kit.It’s what I call my “Indespensible Kit,” the items I’d have if Fuji vs. Fuji wasn’t a thing.
+Not much has changed.
+The bodies might need updating, bit otherwise, this is what I call my “Indespensible Kit,” the items I’d have if Fuji vs. Fuji wasn’t a thing.
 Ironically, is not one of the kits listed above.
 What would I choose if I could only have a selection of 3 lenses?
 Easy: